yhauxell/goobo/README.md

 * Principal components are unit tested to ensure functionalities quality after modifications.
 * Google API results use to return duplicated values, because of that issue and since max result is 40 in some pages you will find less thant 40 books.
-* Preview book is only available for hight res devices (> 768) in order to prevent unconfortable navigation experience while in mobile.
+* Preview book is only available for hight res devices (> 991) in order to prevent unconfortable navigation experience while in mobile, instead short description is displayed for each book.

 ## Regarding React boilerplace